riley-momo/Meaningful-Type-Safety-For-Data-Science/README.md

 Census.idr instantiates concepts contained within specific rows of the motivating data to be compatible with MeTS type-checking.
 In future development, this file would be automatically created from the source dataset.

 ### Main
 Main.idr is equivalent to the commands that the end-user data scientist would perform, and this is where type-checking actually occurs.
-It contains 9 different operations, the last 6 of which do not sucesfully type check as they are examples of datatype erros including ones of mereology, time, and provenance.
+It contains 9 different operations, the last 6 of which do not sucesfully type check as they are examples of datatype errors including ones of mereology, time, and provenance.